It's day six of triple digit temps in the Alamo City

-SAN ANTONIO — The Alamo City is experiencing its sixth day in a row of 100-degree heat, and it's looking like the hot temperatures are here to stay, even with a slight chance of rain around the corner.
+SAN ANTONIO — The Alamo City is expected to have its seventh day in a row of 100-degree heat, and it's looking like the hot temperatures are here to stay, even with a slight chance of rain around the corner.

-The National Weather Service issued a heat advisory Tuesday with highs in the 101 to 107 range throughout the South Texas area.
+The National Weather Service issued a heat advisory Wednesday with heat index values, what it feels like on your skin, between 108 and 112 degrees throughout the South Texas area.

-RELATED: Heat index could reach 110 Monday, even hotter temps expected Tuesday
+The heat advisory is for areas along the IH-35 corridor and stretching off to the east.

-There is a slight chance of cooler temperatures Wednesday and Thursday, with a 30 percent chance of rain.
+If you will be working outside today, be sure to take plenty of breaks to avoid heat exhaustion or heat stroke.

 Even if the grass soaks up some rainwater, the highs remain in the upper 90s and are back into the 100s by the weekend.